JakobKlocker/Encrypted-Values/README.md

 We will be doing the second approach today, the first approach will be covered in a later post.

 # Tools
-We'll be using mainly Cheat Engine, for memory scanning & tracing, and IDA to get a better understanding of the functions we're analysing.<br>
+We'll be using mainly Cheat Engine for memory scanning & tracing and IDA to get a better understanding of the functions we're analysing.<br>
 https://en.wikipedia.org/wiki/Cheat_Engine<br>
 https://en.wikipedia.org/wiki/Interactive_Disassembler